xvalkyrie/cms/README.md

 CMS
 ===

-A new CMS.
-One day it will transform into a social CMS.
+A new CMS with the intent to transform into a social CMS.

 Goals
 ===